Detained migrant with COVID-19 forced to call in to court - KVIA

 Alonzo said he started feeling “very tired” on April 8, describing it as a pain in his bones.
 The next morning, he went to the nurse.
 He was found to have a fever, taken to a solitary confinement cell and given medicine to reduce his temperature.

 After a few days, someone came to administer a test, he said.
-Jail officials told him this week that he had the virus and took him to a dormitory with one other person, a man from South Asia who Alonzo believes is also sick.
-They don’t talk to each other because they don’t speak English, he said.
+Jail officials told him this week that he had the virus and took him to a dormitory with one other person, a man from South Asia who Alonzo believed was also sick.

+On Friday, with Alonzo hospitalized, nearly two dozen other detainees were confined to the same dorm.
+ICE posted on its website that it had 20 confirmed coronavirus cases at Richwood and 124 cases nationally.

 On Thursday, Alonzo was scheduled for what’s known as a “merits” hearing, typically an hourslong presentation to explain why he should get asylum.
 Semino, his attorney, said she requested Tuesday that the hearing be delayed and followed up with the court the next day.
 Only at the end of the hearing did the judge postpone until April 26.